reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Linguistic Analysis

-`Prerequisites of an analysis of normativity`
+`Prerequisites of an analysis of normative meaning`

-1. Must allow for disagreement.
+1. Must explain *genuine* disagreement (i.e. not merely terminological).
-2. Disagreement must be possible after agreement of all empirical facts.
+2. Must explain *genuine* disagreement must be possible after agreement of all empirical facts.
-3. Must explain the motivational feature of normative beliefs.
+3. Must explain the motivational feature of normative judgments.
-4. Cannot be too strictly tied to conventions of the English language.
-Must be able to account for normative behavior in all human cultures.
+4. Must explain normative judgments in all human cultures (i.e. not held hostage to particular ethical terms).

+`Prerequisites of an analysis of normative facts`

+1. Must explain normative supervenience.
+2. Must explain epistemic access.
+3. Must explain rationality of normative facts.

 Normative expressions are sometimes used non-cognitively - i.e. sometimes expressively, emotively, as imperatives, etc. But they can also be used cognitively.
 An agent who uses a normative term non-cognitively will also believe the cognitive component of that term.